outtieTV/guides/2009scape/2009scape-configuration.md

 53595
 ```

-A specific port can also be assigned:
+A specific port can also be supplied:

 ```ini
 websocket_port = 55000